 Has Anyone Ever Gotten Rich Off Penny Stocks?

-Again, if you’re wondering, “Has anyone ever gotten rich off of penny stocks,” the simple answer is yes.
+If you’re wondering if anyone has “ever gotten rich off of penny stocks,” the simple answer is yes.
 With a proper strategy in place, there is always a way to “get rich” by trading penny stocks and blue chip stocks alike.
 As I’ve explained above, the goal is to make money.
 Doing so, consistently, should eventually bring your account value to a level that meets your own definition of “rich”.

-But it’s also important to have a strategy that keeps losing trades small and capitalizes on winning trades.
-Even if you are in a winning trade and decide to take profit while the stock continues higher, you can always re-enter a trade if that stock’s trend is truly as strong as it appears to be.
+It’s also important to have a strategy that keeps losing trades small and capitalizes on winning trades (starting to get the point?).
+Even if you are in a winning trade and decide to take a profit while the stock continues higher, you can always re-enter a trade if that stock’s trend is truly as strong as it appears to be.

 Trading Strategies Explained

-One of the strategies of day trading stocks to do just this is called the tier trading strategy.
+One of the strategies for day trading stocks is called tier trading.
 The basic fundamentals of tier trading involves buying and selling penny stocks in different chunks or “tiers”.
 When it comes time to buy into a stock that you think will move in the direction you want it to (either long or short), you can “test the waters” without risking all of the cash you want to invest into this stock.

 In that case, if the trade doesn’t go the way you think, you’re only losing a certain percentage on a smaller amount of funds.
 Similarly, if a penny stock ends up breakout out big, you also secure a lower cost average while also taking advantage of the entire trade as it aligns with your original thesis.